drewqt11/IT342-WorkforceHub/README.md

 - **Database**: PostgreSQL - A powerful and reliable database system for managing structured data.
 - **Frontend**: Tailwind CSS - A utility-first CSS framework for designing responsive and customizable user interfaces.

+## List Of Features
+- **Employee Profiles**: Centralized database for managing employee records and personal information.
+- **Attendance Management**: Efficiently track attendance, leaves, and absences with real-time counts for absentees, leaves, and those present, while providing comprehensive records, with overtime and  regular hours record to ensure transparency and accountability.
+- **Payroll Management**: Automated calculations, deductions, and payments with secure storage and accessibility
+- **Performance Management**: Tools for peer feedback, self-assessment, supervisor feedback, and sanction reporting
+- **Recruitment Tools**: Simplifies the hiring process with applicant tracking, resume management, and scheduling capabilities.
+- **Analytics Dashboard**: Real-time insights into HR data to support decision-making and compliance.

 ## Getting Started